AcademicCat16/fairfield-marketing-games/2026-Spring/Cornelius.M/part2-chilly-fruit-game/README.md

-Here is a complete, copy-paste-ready README.md for your project.
-I’ve formatted it to look professional and included technical details that explain how the logic works.

 🍓 Chilly Fruit Game
 Chilly Fruit Game is a polished, interactive drag-and-drop web game.
 Players must move a set of fresh fruit from a "Full Fridge" on the left to an "Empty Fridge" on the right.